+Following this review this work is focused on load systems modeling and nonlinear classifiers.
 The objective of this work is to define a different approach to combine knowledge-based methods and analytical redundancy for on-line classification, using non-supervised neural networks and a bank of unknown input observers (UIO's) for self-diagnosis of autonomous elements.
 The novelty of this approach is the classification of non-well defined fault scenarios during on-line performance of an autonomous element.
 In order to locate unknown scenarios, input and output data is periodically sampled from the autonomous element, using a bank of unknown input observers, which generate residual data.
 Two neural networks are used to process data, input output and residual, in order to determine the autonomous element's behaviour.
 As this is inherently time varying, the signature of its faults may also change over time.
 Hence, one neural network is proposed to cope with changes in the signature of autonomous element's faults, within certain boundary restrictions.
 The other neural network is used to classify autonomous element's behaviour, according with a number of defined scenarios.
 Nevertheless, for detecting time varying faults, sampling time plays a key issue.

-The paper is organized as follows: Section 2 describes the actual proposed approach for fault localization for an autonomous element, based on the integration of neural networks and unknown input observers.
+This work is organized as follows: Section 2 describes the actual proposed approach for fault localization for an autonomous element, based on the integration of neural networks and unknown input observers.
 Section 3 presents a case study for testing the approach.
 Section 4 presents some of the most valuable results, as well as the correspondent analysis.
 Finally, Section 5 presents the concluding remarks.

-2. Fault Localization for an Autonomous Element
+2. Fault localization for an autonomous element

-2.1 General Description of the Approach
+2.1 General description of the approach

-The actual approach proposes an integration of two neural networks and a bank of unknown input observers for fault localization, as presented in Fig. 3.1.
+The actual approach proposes an integration of two neural networks and a bank of unknown input observers for fault localization, as presented in Fig. 2.1.
 A non-supervised neural network samples the data from an element, processing it in order to obtain a pattern.
 Then, a second non-supervised neural network, using the winning weight vector (related to the winning pattern) classifies any abnormal situation.